AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 - Result:
   - ❌ The system blocks the action.
   - ❌ The UI displays an error: "Only administrators can close high-urgency incidents."
-  - ✅ This confirms that vertical privilege escalation is prevented for high-urgency incidents.
+  - ✅ This confirms that Vertical Privilege Escalation is prevented for high-urgency incidents.

 ### Step 3: Verify Alice Can Modify Non-High-Urgency Incidents
 - Action: